alchemyplatform/modular-account/README.md

 Alchemy's Modular Account is a maximally modular, upgradeable smart contract account that is compatible with [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) and [ERC-6900](https://eips.ethereum.org/EIPS/eip-6900).

+> :warning: **This branch contains changes that are under development.** To use the latest audited version make sure to use the correct commit.
+The tagged versions can be found in the [releases](https://github.com/alchemyplatform/modular-account/releases).

 ## Overview

 This repository contains: